 Income from real property situated in France is subject to tax in France.

 French corporate investors subject to CIT

 French corporate investors that own real estate assets located in France are subject to CIT.
 Certain arm's-length expenses and costs may be deducted from the company's taxable rental income.

 The standard CIT rate is currently 25 per cent (25.83 per cent when the surcharge applies).
 A reduced 15 per cent rate is available to small and medium-sized enterprises on their profits up to €38,120.

 Net taxable income

-An SAS is subject to CIT on a tax base equal to the accounting income resulting from the profit-and-loss account, duly adjusted according to the tax rules (e.g., expenses deductible for tax purposes).
+Corporate investors are subject to CIT on a tax base equal to their accounting income as recorded on their profit and loss account, duly adjusted according to the applicable tax rules (e.g., expenses deductible for tax purposes).

-As a general rule, expenses are deductible for tax purposes provided that they are incurred in the direct interest of the company; related to normal business management (not excessive or fictitious); recorded in the company's accounts (with relevant supporting documents such as invoices); and not incurred as a counterpart to fixed assets (including real estate assets).
+As a general rule, expenses are deductible for tax purposes provided that they are: (1) incurred in the direct interest of the company; (2) related to normal business management (not excessive or fictitious); (3) recorded in the company's accounts (with relevant supporting documents such as invoices); and (4) not incurred as consideration for fixed assets (including real estate assets).

-From a French GAAP perspective, the transfer costs (such as registration duties, notary's fees, real estate transaction formality fees and valuation fees) related to the acquisition of a real estate asset can be either immediately deducted by the purchaser as an expense or included in the gross value of the property.
+From a French GAAP perspective, the transfer costs (such as transfer taxes, notary fees, land registry fee and appraisal fees) relating to the acquisition of a real estate asset can be either immediately deducted by the purchaser as an expense or included in the gross value of the property.
 From a tax standpoint, the same rule applies, except when transfer costs are borne by the seller.